Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Celiac disease is the most severe form of gluten intolerance.

-It is an autoimmune disease that affects about 1% of the population and may lead to damage to the digestive system.
+It’s an autoimmune disease that affects about 1% of the population and may lead to damage in the digestive system.1 The global prevalence is 1.4% based on blood tests and 0.7% based on biopsy confirmation.

-It can cause a wide range of symptoms, including skin problems, gastrointestinal issues, mood changes, and more.
+Celiac disease can cause a wide range of symptoms, including skin problems, gastrointestinal issues, mood changes, and more.
+Here are the most common ones.

 1. Diarrhea, constipation, and smelly feces